Human-Centered Supervision for Sentiment Analysis in Telugu: A Systematic Inquiry Beyond Accuracy: Data Collection Preprocessing

 For YouTube, we curated a set of standard topics (e.g. Politics, Sports, etc.) and search phrases per topic (details provided in Appendix \ref{AC}).
 Using the \textit{YouTube API library} (version~3), we retrieved up to 50 top videos for each search phrase.
 We then extracted all comments that included at least one Telugu word or phrase using \textit{Langdetect} at 90\% confidence threshold.
 The whole extraction process took place between September 10th and 20th, 2024.

 Regarding Telugu blogs, we initially sourced data from the website `\href{https://telugublogworld.blogspot.com/?m=0}{telugublogworld}', which aggregates a list of popular Telugu blogs.
 We used a custom script with \textit{BeautifulSoup} library (version~4), a Python library to recursively navigate through the hyperlinks from the webpages to verify whether there were active blog sites.
 From each available website, for all the blogs, we scraped as many comments as possible.
-This whole process took place between September 5th and 10th, 2024, and included content from active Telugu blogging platforms like \href{https://avsfilm.blogspot.com/}{Avs film}, \href{https://malakpetrowdy.blogspot.com/}{malakpet rowdy}, \href{https://manchupallakee.blogspot.com/}{manchupallakee}, \href{https://ongoluseenu.blogspot.com/}{ongoluseenu}, \href{https://ekalingam.blogspot.com/}{ekalingam}, \href{https://sarath-kaalam.blogspot.com/}{sarath-kaalam}, \href{https://apmediakaburlu.blogspot.com/}{apmediakaburulu}, \href{https://kandishankaraiah.blogspot.com/}{kandishankaraiah}, \href{https://andhraamrutham.blogspot.com/}{andhraamrutham}, and \href{https://indrachaapam.blogspot.com/}{indrachaapam}.
+This whole process took place between September 5th and 10th, 2024, and included content from active Telugu blogging platforms like: \href{https://avsfilm.blogspot.com/}{Avs film}, \href{https://malakpetrowdy.blogspot.com/}{malakpet rowdy}, \href{https://manchupallakee.blogspot.com/}{manchupallakee}, \href{https://ongoluseenu.blogspot.com/}{ongoluseenu}, \href{https://ekalingam.blogspot.com/}{ekalingam}, \href{https://sarath-kaalam.blogspot.com/}{sarath-kaalam}, \href{https://apmediakaburlu.blogspot.com/}{apmediakaburulu}, \href{https://kandishankaraiah.blogspot.com/}{kandishankaraiah}, \href{https://andhraamrutham.blogspot.com/}{andhraamrutham}, and \href{https://indrachaapam.blogspot.com/}{indrachaapam}.
 We opted for this approach due to the often limited visibility (e.g., \href{https://neanoo-naakavitwam.blogspot.com/}{neanoo-naakavitwam}, \href{https://tekumalla-venkatappaiah.blogspot.com/}{tekumalla-venkatappaiah}), inactivity (e.g., \href{http://jalleda.com}{Jalleda}), restricted access (e.g., \href{https://telanganayasa.blogspot.com}{Telanganayasa}), and maintenance issues (e.g., \href{https://teluguwebmedia.com/}{TeluguWebMedia}, \href{https://telugubloggers.com/}{TeluguBloggers}, \href{https://malica.org}{Malica}) faced by many Telugu blogs, unlike English blogging platforms.

 For news websites, using \textit{BeautifulSoup} (version~4), we scraped article headlines from the aforesaid news websites over one week, spanning 25th September to 2nd October.
-Note, this refers to the scraping period, not the publication dates of the articles.
+Note, this refers to the scraping period, not the publication dates of the articles\footnote{Along with this, we previously scraped Facebook and Instagram comments; however, due to ambiguities in Meta’s Terms of Service, these were ultimately excluded from the final version of TeSent.}.